 - Distributing information and awareness

-If you want to contribute code for a bug fix then coordinate your patch in the comments of the ticket, either by uploading the patch file, or linking to the commit(s) for the fix.
+If you want to contribute code for a bug fix then coordinate your patch in the comments of the issue, either by uploading the patch file, or linking to the commit(s) for the fix.
 You can find a clear outline for contribution to the framework here.